red-hat-storage/RHCS-vagrant/README.md

   * Decide if you want vagrant to initialize the cluster (using `ceph-ansible`) for you
   * If you opted to initialize the cluster, decide whether you want to deploy `ceph-metrics` (**only available for rpm-based filestore-backed clusters**)
   * Wait a while
+* If you like to start over: `vagrant destroy -f`

 ## Usage
 * *Always make sure you are in the git repo - vagrant only works in there!*
 * After `vagrant up` you can connect to each VM with `vagrant ssh` and the name of the VM you want to connect to
+  * the password for the `vagrant` user is 'vagrant'
 * Each VM is called according to the Ceph node type (e.g. `OSDx` or `MONx` where x starts with 1
   * There is an additional VM called `METRICS` which hosts the Ceph Metrics Monitoring Stack if you selected to deploy it (URL is displayed at the end of `vagrant up`)
 	* If you selected an rpm-based install log on to one of the MON nodes to use ceph client utilities and administer the cluster